For the next four years we will…

 Why is this a priority?

-How has the COVID-19 pandemic affected health and wellbeing?
+How has the COVID-19 pandemic affected people and communities?

-- Whilst in Devon COVID-19 cases and deaths were some of the lowest in the country, the real health impact of the pandemic will be felt elsewhere in the health system and the impact of long COVID is still emerging and will add more pressure.
-Periods of recession correlate with higher prevalence of common mental health disorders, particularly anxiety and depression, substance disorders, alcohol misuse, and of suicidal behaviour
+- Periods of recession correlate with higher prevalence of common mental health disorders, particularly anxiety and depression, substance disorders, alcohol misuse, and of suicidal behaviour.

 - The effects of increased poverty and deprivation will have a greater impact on the health of people living in our most deprived communities.